Bhavin-VAGHELA/WEB-DEVELOPMENT-BASICS-PROJECT/README.md

-# WEB-DEVELOPMENT-BASICS-PROJECT
+# WEB-DEVELOPMENT-BASICS-PROJECT :- (FLIPCART_CLONE)
-This is an html and css basics project
+This is an html and css basics project.